A Super Version of a Theorem of Fricke-Klein

-By the first fundamental theorem of the $\operatorname{OSp}(V)$ we know that the number of polynomial invariants of $V^{\otimes 4}$ is 10.
-By the second fundamental theorem of $\operatorname{OSp}(V)$ we know that there is one relation for $\operatorname{dim}(V)=1|2$ and thus 9 independent generators.
+By \eqref{FFT} we know that the number of polynomial invariants of $V^{\otimes 4}$ is 10.
+By \eqref{SFT} we know that there is one relation for $\operatorname{dim}(V)=1|2$ and thus 9 independent generators.
 Because the multilinear invariants of matrices and vectors are the same, the polynomial invariants are also the same.
 By reductivity we have

 where $I$ is the defining ideal of $\operatorname{OSp}(V)^2$ as subvariety of $\operatorname{End}(V)^2$.
 It is generated by the relations